Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 The Bisol “Jeio” Prosecco NV is a delicious sparkler that comes from the Veneto region of northeast Italy.
 A brilliant straw yellow color, the first sip is an intense and fresh nose of citrus fruits and saline sensations.
 If you love fruit forward sparklers… this one is for you.

-It’s been a staple on our list since the day we opened the door.
+The best white wine of the summer has arrived.
+Bolognani has been a staple on our list since the day we opened the door.
 It’s everything you want in Pinot Grigio.
 It’s floral with a pretty nose, a juicy middle and the zippy finish.
-It’s everything you want in Pinot Grigio….aromatic, crisp and clean.
+It’s an incredibly expressive, refreshing wine that has all the goods– it’s aromatic, crisp and clean.